gilliorem/grind/.ignore/notes.md

 We need structure.
 we literrally need structure.
-I need a struct that holds/store commands, contexts and args. for now I have a list of strings `***`.
-I can turn this to a struct
+I need a struct that holds/store command, context and arg.

 we need to make the difference between cmd and command list.